GriffGaff/Secure-email/README.md

 # Secure-email
-A sophisticated security tool that detects incoming spam emails
+A sophisticated security tool that detects incoming spam mails and blacklist email addresses, to ensure anti-phishing and absolute email protection.